deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

 </p>

 ### Editing and Continuing
-After preparation seen in the section before, now we are ready for a demonstration of the *Edit and Continue* feature.

-1. PG 1
-    1. I am ready for a demonstration of the Edit and Continue feature.
-    2. Begin by selecting Start Debugging from the Visual Studio Debug menu
-    3. The application will be started with the debugger attached and run until it reaches the line where I perform the calculation in the Index action
+To initiate the demonstration of the *Edit and Continue* feature, select *Start Debugging* (Visual Studio Debug menu).
+The application will run until it reaches the calculation (second parameter is zero) in the Index action, throwing an exception and stopping execution as shown in Figure 14-13.
-    4. The value of the second parameter is zero, which causes an exception to be thrown.
-    5. At this point, the debugger halts executuion, and the expection helper pops up (just like the on shown in Figure 14-13)

 2. PG 2
     1. Click the Enable editing link in the exception helper window.
     2. In the code editor, change the expression that calculates the value for the result variable, as follows: